Communications

 Payment of Telephone Emergency Service Fees and Surcharges

-State law prohibits the following fees and surcharges from being imposed on or collected from state governmental entities.
-The Public Utility Commission of Texas website has a comprehensive list of telecommunications fees, taxes and surcharges, and applicable exemptions for governmental entities.
+Note: The Public Utility Commission of Texas website has a comprehensive list of telecommunications fees, taxes and surcharges, and applicable exemptions for governmental entities.

 A state agency may not pay for a:

-- 911 emergency service fee imposed on wireless telecommunications connections
+- 911 emergency service fee imposed on:

 - 911 equalization surcharge imposed on intrastate long distance services

-- 9-1-1 Prepaid Wireless Emergency Service Fee
+- Prepaid 911 Wireless Emergency Service Fee

-- Local district-imposed 911 emergency service fee regarding the 911 Emergency Number Act.
-This applies only to an emergency communication district created before Jan.
+- 911 Emergency Number Act — this applies only to an emergency communication district created before Jan.
 1, 1988, located in a county with a population of more than 3.3 million, and in certain areas adjacent to that county.

-- Local district-imposed 911 emergency service fee regarding the Emergency Communication District Act.
-This applies only to an emergency communication district created before Jan.
+- Emergency Communication District Act — this applies only to an emergency communication district created before Jan.
 1, 1988, located in a county with a population of more than 860,000.

-- Local district-imposed 911 emergency service fee regarding the Emergency Telephone Number Act.
-This applies only to an emergency communication district created before Jan.
+- Emergency Telephone Number Act — this applies only to an emergency communication district created before Jan.
 1, 1988, located in a county with a population of more than 20,000, or in a group of two or more contiguous counties, each with a population of 20,000 or more.

-- County-imposed service fee in certain unincorporated areas.
-This applies to a county with a population of more than 1.5 million, in which an emergency communication district has not been created under the 911 Emergency Number Act.
+- County-imposed service fee in certain unincorporated areas — this applies to a county with a population of more than 1.5 million, in which an emergency communication district has not been created under the 911 Emergency Number Act.

-- Fee charged by a home-rule municipality.
+- Fee charged by a home-rule municipality

 - Texas Universal Service Fund